amdev9/dapp-browser/docs/README.md

 Allow to store local data currently in renderer process browserWindow.
 Local Storage is useful for applications that store a large amount of data (for example, a catalog of DVDs in a lending library) and applications that don't need persistent internet connectivity to work.

-After Local Storage permission granted and dapp process started we initialize PouchDb storage with IndexedDb adapter.
+After Local Storage permission granted and dapp process started we provide ready to initialize instance of PouchDb storage with IndexedDb adapter.

 ## External refferences:
 https://pouchdb.com<br>